 Our experienced discrimination attorney in Los Angeles, who has analyzed the case, explains that after taking all of the facts into account, the judge found that Ms Spragg’s employer had “a preference for white Europeans” for the job the plaintiff wanted.
 Only white candidates were considered for the job, which is a clear violation of discrimination law.

 After investigating the job application process within the company, the judge also found that there were no interview records whatsoever.
 In fact, the HR team had received no equality and diversity training prior to hiring people and making other employment-related decisions.

 In its separate claims, Ms Spragg had argued that members of staff had refused to enter an elevator with the black woman because of her race.
 The court found such conduct as “offensive and humiliating,” and argued that it was “violating to her dignity.”

-Unfortunately, race discrimination is still prevalent not only in the United States, but also other countries across the world.
+Unfortunately, race discrimination is still prevalent not only in the United States, but also in other countries across the world.
 Millions of people across the globe have to put up with offensive and humiliating remarks that take a toll on the victim’s emotional, mental, and physical health.
 Do not let your colleagues and employer discriminate against you.
 Take action today.